-If you’re looking for the ultimate stretch of sand in San Diego, you must definitely visit the La Jolla shores, where you will be able to enjoy several different beaches featuring dramatic cliffs, secluded coves, and sandy expanses.
-No matter if your interest – swimming, surfing, sunbathing or watching the adorable baby seals, you will find a beach for you.
+If you’re looking for the ultimate stretch of sand in San Diego, you must definitely visit the La Jolla shores.
+You’ll enjoy several different beaches with dramatic cliffs, secluded coves, and sandy expanses.
+No matter what your interest – swimming, surfing, sunbathing or watching the adorable baby seals, you will find a beach that’s for you.
 Windansea Beach is secluded and picture-perfect.
 Couples go to enjoy romantic scenery there, and surfers go to enjoy the waves.
 La Jolla Children’s Pool is not that convenient for kids (although this was its original intention), but more for families of seals.
 If swimming, diving and snorkeling are your hobbies, than you should head out to La Jolla Cove.
 Beautiful and isolated, Black’s Beach is ideal if you want to get a nudist experience.

 San Diego – Gaslamp District and Little Italy for Dining and Partying

-Great food and fun nightlife are not rare things in San Diego, but when you have only one weekend in this fabulous city, you want to try only the best.
+Great food and fun nightlife are common things in San Diego, but when you have only one weekend in this fabulous city, you want to try only the best.
 And for that, you’ll have to go to these two neighborhoods.

 - Gaslamp District is San Diego’s historic neighborhood with Victorian-era buildings and skyscrapers side by side.
 It hosts more than 100 of the city’s retail shops, restaurants, pubs and nightclubs.
 You can dine fine at a rooftop lounge or try some delicious street food on the sidewalks.
 Live music and dancing after your belly is filled are a must.